 In a crisis, Kenton County Kentucky families can get financial help.
-There are a number of charities, non-profits, and churches that offer assistance with housing (rent, security deposits, or mortgages); provide free items (food, clothes); provide free medical or dental care; and much more.
+There are a number of charities, non-profits, and churches that offer assistance with housing (rent, security deposits, or mortgages); provide free items (food, clothes); provide free medical or dental care; and much more in Covington and the county.
 There may also be job placement, credit counseling, and other programs for the working poor, elderly, or disabled.

 Housing and homeless prevention